 “Human connections across cultures are important because they allow for perspective building,” she says.
 Sometimes it might feel uncomfortable and sometimes it might be difficult, but you’ll end up stronger in the long run.
 “That perspective building fosters growth and understanding.”

 As an undergraduate student, Mary found her true calling while abroad.
-During an internship in Ireland, her second study abroad trip, Mary found herself working as a de-facto adviser for foreign students.
+During an internship in Ireland, her second study abroad trip, Mary found herself working as a de-facto advisor for foreign students.
 Even though she had only spent a few weeks in Ireland, she answered questions and helped to acclimate students into the rhythms of the country.

 Utilizing her own experiences as a newcomer to a foreign country to help others in a similar situation was an ‘aha’ moment for Mary.
 She remembers realizing one day that “this was the only thing I could see myself doing - where I can use my experiences as an immigrant in a career with a global career path.”

 Now as the Director of the Center of Global Education at Simmons University in Boston, Massachusetts, Mary acts as a bridge figure.
 She helps others navigate the challenges of crossing borders.
 She works with international students and visiting international scholars, helping them find community and a sense of belonging when they’re in the U.S. She also advises students who are studying abroad and works alongside professors planning faculty-led Travel Courses.

 According to Mary, fitting into a foreign place is more than just learning a new language.
 It’s also a journey of self-discovery.
 “Really knowing the culture you’re coming from and the culture you’re coming into can help you understand the mosaic of who you are,” she says.
 Finding yourself outside of your own community and exploring how your identity fits alongside other peoples can help build empathy.